adriangohjw/adriangohjw.github.io/_posts/2021-05-19-ruby-scenic-gem.markdown

 categories: posts
 ---

 [NodeFlair Salaries][nodeflair-salaries] is one of the many products by [NodeFlair][nodeflair-website], a Tech Career SuperApp.
 It allows tech talents to look up the latest updated salaries and compensation in the market.
-Candidates will also be able to filter salaries according to Seniority, Specialisation and Company over thousands of jobs, allowing for a more tailored experience in the click of a few buttons!
+Candidates will also be able to filter salaries according to Seniority, Specialisation and Company over thousands of jobs, allowing for a more tailored experience with the click of a few buttons!

 For this product, we will be doing some computation across these data to derive meaningful insights.